pmusa/katacoda/es_queries/step2.md

-Start by running the `match_all` query by either clicking the green play button or pressing `ctrl+enter` (`cmd+enter` in Macs).
+First, execute the `match_all` query by either clicking the green play button or pressing `ctrl+enter` (`cmd+enter` in Macs).
-You should get back 10 documents from multiple indices from more than 10,000 documents that were a hit.
+You should get back 10 documents out of more than 10,000 that were a hit from multiple indices.

 Next, update the search request to query only the `recipes` index.